fossasia/visdom/README.md

 - [ ] Command line tool for easy systematic plotting from live logs.
 - [ ] Filtering through windows with regex by title (or meta field)
 - [ ] Compiling react by python server at runtime

+## Note on Lua Torch Support
+Support for Lua Torch was deprecated following `v0.1.8.4`.
+If you'd like to use torch support, you'll need to download that release.
+You can follow the usage instructions there, but it is no longer officially supported.

 ## Contributing
 See guidelines for contributing [here.](./CONTRIBUTING.md)